 Creating these tasty little guys is as easy as following the right vanillekipferl recipe.
 Here’s a couple of tips to ensure success!

-You’ll need to refrigerate the dough for half an hour before shaping and baking.
+- Refrigerate: refrigerate the dough for half an hour before shaping and baking.
 Fridge time is important for a couple of reasons.
-It helps concentrate the flavor, controls spreading and makes for a delightfully crispier cookie texture.
+It helps concentrate the flavor, controls spreading, and makes for a delightfully crispier cookie texture.

-Also, once you shape the little crescent cookies in your vanillekipferl recipe, they should go into the oven or the fridge.
+- Also, once you shape the little crescent cookies, they should go into the oven or the fridge.
 Just don’t let them sit out at room temp.

-Vanilla – I like to use genuine vanilla extract for this recipe but it’s totally up to you.
+- Vanilla: I like to use genuine vanilla extract for this recipe.
 The imitation vanilla can sometimes leave a bitter alcohol flavor that I don’t care for.

-Flour – All-purpose flour is fine for this vanillekipferl recipe.
+- Flour: All-purpose flour is fine.
 Keep in mind that you may need up to a quarter cup extra depending on the texture of your dough.